Skip to content

 Milwaukee

-The Secret Service will be largely responsible for determining the security footprint for the RNC.
-Though it has yet to be finalized, the zone is expected to encompass the area around the Fiserv Forum, UW_Milwaukee Panther Arena, and the Baird Center.
+The Secret Service is responsible for determining the security footprint for the RNC, which encompasses the area around the Fiserv Forum, UW_Milwaukee Panther Arena, and the Baird Center.
+A precise map of the security zone can be found here.
 Governor Tony Evers has preemptively declared a state of emergency during the convention which will allow the National Guard to assist in providing security.
 However, the Order states that the Wisconsin National Guard “may not be used to impede the ability of people to peacefully protest.”
 Several out-of-state law enforcement agencies will also be providing officers and additional support to the Milwaukee police department.

 On May 21, legislators in Milwaukee introduced a proposed ordinance to ban certain items from inside the security zone of the RNC.
 Notably, the proposed ordinance leaves out most guns, as state law prohibits the city from banning firearms.
-The proposed ordinance is still pending.
+The full list of prohibited items may be found here.
 Prohibited items include (but are not limited to):

 • Air rifles, air pistols, paintball guns, blasting caps, cestus or other combat gloves, billy clubs, blackjacks, swords, sabers, hatchets, axes, slingshots, BB guns, pellet guns, wrist shots or wrist rockets, metal knuckles, nunchucks, iron buckles, axe handles, shovels, or other instruments potentially used to cause damage to persons or property;